efistasija/servoy_e2e_test_example/README.md

 				sauceUserPlaceholder=sauceLabsUserName
 				sauceKeyPlaceholder=sauceLabsAceessKey
 ```
-Note: The values for the and properties are provided as an example, they should be customised to match your instalation and Sauce Labs account.
+Note: The values for the ant properties are provided as an example, they should be customised to match your instalation and Sauce Labs account.

 5 Add a 'Publish JUnit test result report' post build action and fill in 'Test report XMLs' with
 e2e/testResults/*.xml